 In a world of limited resources and growing complexity, no-code development offers organizations an opportunity to diversify their internal IT stack by getting non-developers involved in building apps and tools to make their jobs easier.

 In this way, no-code tools help overburdened IT departments get some much-needed respite while delivering new digital applications that accelerate digital transformation.

-There are many ways no-code tools can be useful in an insurance company, but the key is selecting the right project to begin with to quickly deliver ROI.
+There are many ways no-code tools can be useful in an insurance company, but the key is selecting the right project, to begin with to deliver ROI quickly.

 Step 1: Understanding where no-code shines